kanidm/kanidm/FAQ.md

 - Consistency - All servers in a topology see the same data at all times
 - Availability - All servers in a a topology can accept write operations at all times
-- Partitioning - In the case of a network seperation in the topology, all systems can continue to process read operations
+- Partitioning - In the case of a network separation in the topology, all systems can continue to process read operations

 Many protocols like Raft or Etcd are databases that provide PC guarantees.
-They guarantee that they are always consistent, and can always be read in the face of patitioning, but to accept a write, they must not be experiencing a partitioning event.
+They guarantee that they are always consistent, and can always be read in the face of partitioning, but to accept a write, they must not be experiencing a partitioning event.
 Generally this is achieved by the fact that these systems elect a single node to process all operations, and then re-elect a new node in the case of partitioning events.
 The elections will fail if a quorum is not met disallowing writes